 Configuring the string parameters in the Application settings¶

-To enable the Workflow Panel click on the Workflow Panel icon of the Application Settings and add the configured string parameters to the respective fields as illustrated below:
+To enable the Workflow Panel click on the Application Extensions icon of the Application Settings and add the configured string parameters to the respective fields as illustrated below:

 Once the string parameters are added in their respective fields, the Workflow Panel functionality will become visible on the pages which are part of a workflow.